scala/docs.scala-lang/overviews/macros/bundles.md

 **Eugene Burmako**

-Macro bundles are shipped with the recent milestone builds of Scala 2.11, starting from 2.11.0-M4.
-They are not available in Scala 2.10.x or in macro paradise.
+Macro bundles are shipped with the recent milestone builds of Scala 2.11, starting from 2.11.0-M4 (however, in 2.11.0-M8, the syntax underwent some changes, so this documentation isn't applicable to earlier milestone builds of 2.11).
+Macro bundles are not available in Scala 2.10.x or in macro paradise.
 Follow the instructions at [http://www.scala-lang.org/download/](http://www.scala-lang.org/download/) to download and use the latest milestone of 2.11.

 ## Macro bundles